ulsdevteam/ccvgd-database/README.md

 This project reorganizes that raw data into a relational database and a web-based presentation of the data.

 ## Project folders Overview
+* `UX_Nuoqi`: Contains an AXURE RP prototyping file and HTML representation of the proposed web UI.
 * `pythonScript`: Contains python scripts that will load the recorded 18 csv file into existing MySQL database.
 For details please read the README file inside `pythonScript` folder

 ## Authorship and License